Belgrade Beer Fest

 Research provided that Beer Festivals' visitors are mainly interested in music, fun, and beer selection with promotional prices.

-From the Business side, besides obvious cancelation, Belgrade Beer Fest is hoping to have more visitors next year and an excellent music lineup that will bring more sponsors, both local and foreign.
+From the Business side, besides obvious cancellation, Belgrade Beer Fest is hoping to have more visitors next year and an excellent music lineup that will bring more sponsors, both local and foreign.

 Upstanding Microsite can bring Beer and music lovers back together in 2021 with innovations.